ctsin/notebook/README.md

 React Query use query keys to unique the cache for data.

-All the variables which effect the query should be list in the query key.
+All the variables which effect the query should be listed in the query keys.

-**Heads Up**
+**Of array form**

-- Both of the following query form work, but the order matters in array form.
+1️⃣ Both of the following query forms work, but the order matters in array form.

-- The first string type item is NOT mandatory, the variables are enough to make the cache invalidate.
+2️⃣ The first string type item is ❓ optional, the variables are enough to make the cache invalidate.

 ```ts